Canyon Capital Advisors warns it will oppose Rowan sale to Ensco

-HOUSTON, Jan 7 (Reuters) - Hedge fund Canyon Capital Advisors warned it would vote against the $2.38 billion sale of offshore driller Rowan Companies Plc to rival Ensco Plc , casting doubt on a combination that had signaled optimism about the future of offshore exploration.
+HOUSTON (Reuters) - Hedge fund Canyon Capital Advisors has warned it would vote against the $2.38 billion sale of offshore driller Rowan Companies Plc (RDC.N) to rival Ensco Plc (ESV.N), casting doubt on a combination that had signaled optimism about the future of offshore exploration.

 Canyon holds a 6.3 percent stake in Houston-based Rowan, valued at more than $80 million, making it one of Rowan’s largest shareholders.